This post lists all GED® preparatory classes and testing locations in the Santa Clarita region.

 The TASC and HiSET are available in both paper-based and computer-formatted versions whereas the GED is done exclusively computer-based.

 The GED includes four individual subtests in math, social studies, science, and literacy that must be completed within two years.

-The TASC and HiSET contain five subtests (Literacy has individual writing and reading tests) that can’t be taken separately.
+The TASC and HiSET contain five subtests (Literacy has individual writing and reading tests).

 Santa Clarita GED prep facilities